-See below for the weekly activity timetable and a link to the school calendar - this will have extra curricular events and activities that occur throughout the year.
+See below for the link to the school clubs page.
 These will keep changing as we are entered in different events so keep checking this regularly.

 We regularly take feedback from pupils regarding PE, School Sport and Physical Activity and are constantly striving to do better.
 Below are some of the data from our surveys.

 During our latest survey we asked pupils to describe their PE in one word.
 This is the result:

 Well done all those involved!

 We have set up and are running a football league for Year 5 and 6 pupils.

 There are currently eleven other schools in the league, these are schools in our local cluster and further afield as well.
 This helps to promote team work, school spirit, to develop and refine skills in a competitive environment.